bitrix24/b24restdocs/api-reference/outdated/rpa/type/rpa-type-get.md

 ```

 - `title` - name of the process
-- `image` - this is the icon identifier
+- `image` - this is the icon identifier from the list
 - `createdBy` - ID of the user who created the process
 - `settings` - set of process settings
 - `permissions` - set of access permissions for this process